R-Sandor/FindFirst/docs/CONTRIBUTING.md

 Next step is to look at the Developers [documentation](./README.dev.md), which will describe the ways in which to build and debug the application.

+Note: that FindFirst has a concerted effort to maintain code coverage.
+A stipulation of a successful PR is maintaining 80% on new/existing code.
+More on the topic is covered in the developers guide.
+Some pieces maybe lacking adequate coverage presently and we greatly appreciate help in improving the test suite.

 ### Improving The Documentation

 ## Styleguides